A few words about dancing on Maui and what to look for in dance shoes from Dance Professional, Rita O’Connor:

 Dance shoes are typically made and sold according to European shoes sizes, which are generally but not always 1.5 sizes smaller than their American counterparts.
 That is, a man who wears an American size 10 will usually wear a European size 8.5.
 This is not a hard-and-fast rule, so it’s best to check with the manufacturer or distributor you are ordering from.

 If you have additional questions in areas I didn’t cover, please email me at firstname.lastname@example.org!
 Happy feet – Happy dancing!

 Currently, there are NONE on Maui.
-Ladies, I DO NOT RECOMMEND purchasing dance shoes from Wailuku Dance Supply.
+Ladies, I DO NOT RECOMMEND purchasing “dance” shoes (that look like beige tap shoes) from a local central Maui store.
 They will sell you theatre “character shoes” and tell you that they are ballroom shoes – they are NOT!
 These shoes are stiff and heavy and your feet and legs will be fatigued and sore.
 Ballroom & latin shoes should have suede bottom and soft, flexible sole for movement.